LabCorp and its Specialty Testing Group, a fully integrated portfolio of specialty and esoteric testing laboratories.

 A blood sample drawn from a vein

-Troponin tests are primarily ordered to help diagnose a heart attack and rule out other conditions with similar signs and symptoms.
+High-sensitivity troponin tests are primarily ordered to help diagnose a heart attack and rule out other conditions with similar signs and symptoms.
 Either a troponin I or troponin T test can be performed; usually a laboratory will offer one test or the other.
 The concentrations are different, but they basically provide the same information.

 Troponin tests are also sometimes used to evaluate people for heart injury due to causes other than a heart attack or to distinguish signs and symptoms such as chest pain that may be due to other causes.
 Testing may also be done to evaluate people with angina if their signs and symptoms worsen.

-Troponin tests are sometimes ordered along with other Cardiac Biomarkers, such as CK–MB or Myoglobin.
+Troponin tests are sometimes ordered along with other cardiac biomarkers, such as CK–MB or myoglobin.
 However, troponin is the preferred test for a suspected heart attack because it is more specific for heart injury than other tests (which may be elevated in the blood with skeletal muscle injury) and remain elevated for a longer period of time.

 A troponin test will usually be ordered when a person with a suspected heart attack first comes into the emergency room, followed by a series of troponin tests performed over several hours.